-Everything operators and flight departments need to know about aircraft on ground parts sourcing, trace documentation, and how Red Phone AOG works.
+Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 What does AOG mean in aviation?